Robust Confidence Intervals for Meta-Regression with Interaction Effects: Simulation Study

-\section{Simulation Results}
+\subsection{Simulation Results}

-In confidence interval estimation two properties are relevant.
-First, it is of major importance that the actual coverage of the interval is at least equal to the nominal confidence level $(1-\alpha)$.
+In confidence interval estimation two properties are relevant, namely coverage and interval length.
+The actual coverage of the interval should be at least equal to the nominal confidence level $(1-\alpha)$.
 Second, we want to determine the interval, where the true parameter is included in with probability $(1-\alpha)\cdot 100\%$, as precisely as possible.
-Therefore, the coverage and lengths of the simulated intervals for $\beta_1$ and $\beta_\text{12}$ are compared in respect of the covariance estimators they are based on.
+This means of the intervals that have sufficient coverage, we choose the shortest one.
+Therefore, the coverage and lengths of the simulated intervals for $\beta_1$ (and $\beta_2$) as well as $\beta_\text{12}$ are compared in respect of the covariance estimators they are based on.
 Due to the high number of parameter adjustments not every adjustment is considered separately.
 Hence, the coverage and interval lengths of different settings are summarized by boxplots.
 That is, e.g., the boxplots in Section \ref{ssec:general} based upon the results for every adjustment of $\beta_1, \beta_2, \beta_{12}, \rho, \tau^2$, $u_i$ and $\bar{n}$ and thus consider the overall performance of the estimators.
-The aim of this section is to figure out, whether one estimator has a better overall performance compared to all other estimators.
+The aim of this section is to investigate, whether one estimator has a better overall performance compared to all other estimators.
 It is also of interest, whether there are any estimators that are outperformed by at least one other estimator in each situation.
 Because the intervals for $\beta_1$ and $\beta_{12}$ performed similarly for the most estimators and parameter adjustments, only the results for the confidence intervals of $\beta_1$ are shown in detail.
-The differences to the intervals for $\beta_{12}$ are highlighted in Section \ref{ssec:general}, the full results for the intervals for $\beta_{12}$ are shown in Section C the Supplement.
+The differences to the intervals for $\beta_{12}$ are highlighted in Section \ref{ssec:general}, the full results for the intervals for $\beta_{12}$ are shown in Section B the Supplement.